Colombian-Style Pork Belly

 Heat up enough vegetable oil in the fryer to get the pork totally submerged.
 Fry the slabs of pork belly over low heat until it gets an even golden brown color.
 This process should take somewhere between 15 and 20 minutes.

 Once nice and golden, take the pork out of the fryer and set it on a cooling rack to drain off any excess oil and to cool down to room temperature.
-This step is again essential and would make a really huge difference to your crackling.
+This step is again essential and will make a really huge difference to your crackling.

 Once the pork has cooled down, get the oil in the fryer really hot and flash-fry those pork belly slices for about a minute or two.
 Because of the huge temperature difference between the oil and the pork, you should almost instantly notice that skin get those familiar blisters.